 There is also a possibility that the student's FES-UA award funding will be prorated.
 If a student's information is submitted by an SFO to the FLDOE by November 1st, they will be eligible for up to 100% funding for that school year.
-If a student's information is submitted (1st time) between November 2nd and March 1st, they will be eligible for up to 50% funding.
+If a student's information is submitted by and SFO to the FLDOE (1st time) between November 2nd and March 1st, they will be eligible for up to 50% funding.
 The funding level is zero after that.